NeedsAUsername/food-picker/notes.md

 2) Fetch yelp api to display restaurants in their area (zip code input) according to above.
 3) Have a page that chooses a random restaurant near them.
 4) Have a history page with the restaurants they've chosen.
 Allow like/dislike/link to yelp page.

+Idea!
+for the randomizer, have it be like tinder, where you swipe left/right, with pics from the restaurant!.